jmcantrell/arch-bootstrap/README.md

 ## Configuration

 The desired system is described by a [configuration directory](#configuration-files).
-The default configuration directory at `./config` is what I consider a reasonable starting point based on the opinions outlined earlier.
+The default configuration directory at `./config` is what I consider a reasonable starting point based on the opinions outlined earlier and should serve as a template for customization.
 The details of that system are controlled entirely by [environment variables](#environment-variables).
-These can be set manually, added to `$INSTALL_CONFIG/env`, or sourced from another file.
+These can be set manually, added to `$INSTALL_CONFIG/env`, or sourced manually from another file before sourcing the prepare script.
-The only required variable is `INSTALL_DEVICE`, but you'll probably want to set more.
+The only required variable is `INSTALL_DEVICE`.
+There are reasonable defaults for everything else, but you'll probably want to set more.

 Once the necessary variable overrides are set, source the preparation script to fill in the blanks.
 If the script succeeds, a list of all the relevant environment variables and their values will be displayed as a sanity check (with sensitive information hidden).